messaidi/messaidi.github.io/_posts/2018-09-09-Biography.md

-Before joining Berkeley, I completed my PhD in Theoretical Computer Science at Princeton University in 2023, where I was fortunate to be advised by Prof.
+Before joining Berkeley, I completed my PhD in Theoretical Computer Science at Princeton University, where I was fortunate to be advised by Prof.
 [S. Matthew Weinberg](https://www.cs.princeton.edu/~smattw/).